How to Get Rid of Sugar Ants

 Contrary to what we were told as kids, ignoring a problem doesn’t make it go away, it can actually make it worse.
 This is especially true of sugar ants.

-Ants that build their colonies outdoors will continue to invade your home as long as they have entry points if they’ve discovered the kitchen or another source of food.
+Ants that build their colonies outdoors will continue to invade your home if they’ve discovered the kitchen or another source of food.
 And the more food they take back, the bigger the colony will get and the more workers they’ll send inside.

 Even worse, ants that have set up satellite colonies in your home will continue to expand and may cause extensive structural damage.
 This includes chewing through drywall and insulation or damaging electrical wires and junction boxes.